-Walking the streets of Mexico you can be witness of the many stories that Mexico City can tell, stories that unfold with a look at its buildings, at its people, with its aromas, and especially, with its art.
-In recent years, a wave of emergent artists has intervened the façades of different buldings with their graffitis, stickers, stencils and others expressions of urban art.
+The streets of Mexico City can tell hundreds of stories, through its buildings, its people, its aromas, and especially, trough its art.
+In the last years, an emergent artists wave has invaded the city’s facades with their graffitis, stickers, stencils and more expresion of urban art.

-Gone are the days when the graffiti was seen as vandalism.
-Today, many local shops, international brands and even the government itself, have invested in the intervention of public and private spaces, in order to beautify the city and fill it up with positive messages, which grab the attention of both locals and international visitors.
+Back are those days when the graffiti was consider a vandalic act, nowadays many local shops, international brands and even the government, have invested in the intervention of public and private spaces, with the aim of making the city look prettier and fill it up with positive messages, those messsages have grabbed the attention of inhabitants and travellers.

-There are many talented Mexican artists, but Saner @Saner_edgar stands out among them because he represents our cultural heritage passionately and proudly.
-He is globally recognized because of the vibrant colors he uses as well as and the fantastic creatures wearing folkloric masks that he depicts.
-His latest mural, and the largest he has made so far, is located in Santa Fe’s new corridor.
+There are many talented Mexican artists, there’s one that out stands because he represents with passion and pride our cultural heritage, his name is SANER @Saner_edgar.
+Well known because of his vibrant colors and his imaginary creatures wearing folkloric masks, his latest mural, and the largest so far, is located in Santa Fe’s passage.

 Saner comforts us with positive messages of love and national unity, he connects us with our Mexican folklore and invites us to take a break and discover the hidden details in each of his murals.
-The perfect example of his peculiar style is the mural named “Union de un pueblo” (Union of the People), that is painted on the façade of the Hotel Reforma Avenue in the Juárez district.
+The perfect example of his peculiar style is the mural named “Union de un pueblo” (Union of the People), that is painted over one of the walls of the Reforma Avenue Hotel, in Juárez district.

-Recently, artists like Saner, Roberto Shimizu, Curiot, Andrik Noble and Maria Canfield, have taken to the streets and intervened them, establishing themselves as a referent of street art in Mexico.
-They have inspired young people who are joining the Mexican urban art movement by the day, driven by creativity, their willingness to learn and the passion to express their ideas.
+Recently, artists like Saner, Roberto Shimizu, Curiot, Andrik Noble and Maria Canfield, have transformed the streets and have established themselves as a referent of street art in Mexico.
+They have inspired young people that every day are joining the Mexican urban art movement, driven by creativity, eager to learn and with the passion to express their ideas.

-Some of these young graffitti artists come from different parts of the country and are supported by the Fideicomiso of Mexico City.
-This government trust commissioned them to revitalize the surrounding area of the Santisima Trinidad Temple, a place marked as a World Heritage site with their sprays and painting brushes.
-The main themes of such murals, which cover 200 lineal meters, are: “La Vida Acuática en los Canales”, “Mestizaje y Barroco” y “Flora y Fauna Mexicanas” (“The Aquatic Life in the Channels”, “Miscegenation and the Baroque” and “Mexican Flora and Fauna”).
+Some of those young street artists, who come from different parts of the country, are supported by the Fideicomiso of Mexico City and with their aerosol sprays and brushes have revitalized the surrounding area of the Santisima Trinidad Temple, a place pointed out as a Heritage of Humanity.
+The main themes of those murals, which cover 200 lineal meters, are: “La Vida Acuática en los Canales”, “Mestizaje y Barroco” y “Flora y Fauna Mexicanas” (“The Life Acuatic in the Channels”, “Racial Mix and Baroque” and “Mexican Flora and Fauna”).

-It’s incredible how these interventions have improved our city.
-It’s a way of recovering public spaces, uniting neighborhoods and transforming the city’s landscape into an outdoor gallery.
-In a city as dynamic as Mexico City, the urban art reminds us of what we are made of, inspiring us, forcing us to look into other directions and inviting us to speak our minds.
+It’s incredible how this interventions have improved our city.
+It’s a way of recovering public spaces, join neighborhoods and transform the cityscape into an outdoor gallery.
+In a city as dynamic as Mexico City, the urban art reminds us of what we are made of, it inspires us, it forces us to look in other directions and invites us to speak out our minds.

-For more information regarding street art in Mexico, you can follow @streetartmexico on the different social media outlets.
+If you want more information about the street art in Mexico, you can follow @streetartmexico in the social media networks.